Yu-amd/aim-engine/AIM_ENGINE_OVERVIEW.md

 ### **AIM Caching**

-Just as NVIDIA NIM Operator provides intelligent caching for NIM deployments, **AIM Engine** delivers comprehensive caching for AIM deployments.
+**AIM Engine** delivers comprehensive caching for AIM deployments.
 The caching system ensures that model dependencies are efficiently managed and reused across deployments, providing the same level of optimization that NIM users expect.

 ### **Cache Architecture**